CiyoMa/ciyoma.github.io/_posts/2014-06-21-Install-Pintos.md

 ###Installation

 NOTE: $HOME will refer to your home directory, wherever you create a folder for pintos.

-#PLEASE CHANGE IT TO YOUR ACTUAL PATH!!!
+##PLEASE CHANGE $HOME TO YOUR ACTUAL PATH!!!

 Once the prerequisites have been installed, do the following steps:

 1. Download Pintos:

 Download the pintos source code on github.
 Extract it in some directory, say $HOME/stanford .

 2. Set GDBMACROS

 Open the script 'pintos-gdb' (in $HOME/stanford/pintos/src/utils) in any text editor.
 Find the variable GDBMACROS and set it to point to $HOME/stanford/pintos/src/misc/gdb-macros .

-#Remember to replace $HOME with the actual path.
+##Remember to replace $HOME with the actual path.

 3. Compile the utilities

 Change to the utils folder, if not already there, and compile the utilities by typing

 make

 on the terminal.

 If you get an error saying "Undefined reference to ‘floor' ", make the following changes; edit 'Makefile' in the current directory and replace "LDFLAGS = -lm" by "LDLIBS = -lm".
 Recompile now, it will work.

 4. Edit Make.vars in /threads

 Edit the file 'Make.vars' in the 'threads' directory ( $HOME/stanford/pintos/src/threads ); change the last line to:
 SIMULATOR = --qemu

 5. Compile Pintos kernel

 Change to the 'threads' directory, if not already there, and run 'make' to compile the pintos kernel.

 6. Edit the pintos utility

 Make these changes in the 'pintos' file at $HOME/stanford/pintos/src/utils/':

     a) On line number 103, change 'bochs' to 'qemu'.
     b) On line number 259, change 'kernel.bin' to the actual path at '$HOME/stanford/pintos/src/threads/build/kernel.bin'.

 7. Edit pintos.pm file

 Open the file '$HOME/stanford/pintos/src/utils/Pintos.pm' in the editor and at line number 362, change "loader.bin" to the actual path to the file at '$HOME/stanford/pintos/src/threads/build/loader.bin'.

 8. Create qemu link

 You need to create a link to the QEMU executable on your system; these will generally be found in '/usr/bin'.
 If it is not there search the $PATH folders for it.
 Whichever directory you find it, change to that directory and type the following command:

     ln -s qemu-system-i386 qemu

-#IF YOUR SYSTEM IS 64-BITS USE FOLLOWING CODE INSTEAD
+##IF YOUR SYSTEM IS 64-BITS USE FOLLOWING CODE INSTEAD

     ln -s qemu-system-x86_64 qemu

 This will create a link 'qemu' to the QEMU executable.

 Restart the terminal for changes to take effect.

 9. Run Pintos

 Go to the 'utils' directory at '$HOME/stanford/pintos/src/utils/' and run pintos with the following command:

 pintos run alarm-multiple